y3rsh/ot-uv/README.md

 An effective setup.
 These are great tools we have trusted for years but uv is easier and faster.

+1. @y3rsh did the work to create the Pipfile and Pipfile.lock so that you can just `pipenv install` and go.
 1. [have pyenv and pipenv and then 3.10.* installed with pyenv](https://github.com/Opentrons/opentrons/blob/edge/DEV_SETUP.md#2-install-pyenv-and-python)
 1. `pyenv local 3.10`
 1. `pipenv install`